CaptainVarun/react-complete-guide/README.md

 # react-complete-guide

-This github consists of projects and experiences done within the course: **React - The Complete Guide (incl Hooks, React Router, Redux)**.
+This repository consists of projects and experiences done within the course: **React - The Complete Guide (incl Hooks, React Router, Redux)**.

  **Course Timeline:**